 Unless you have some incredible self-control, for us, there will always be the temptation there dip into the money set aside for them if it were saved in our names.
 Or, there might always be that emergency situation which we justify to ourselves as being okay to use their savings and promise to top back up in the future.

 Why not avoid this altogether and invest it in their names?

 It is likely that our networth will mean inheritance tax will play a part.
 Investing in their names will help minimise any inheritance tax in the unfortunate event one or both of us die.
 This is because money that is in their names do not form part of our estate.

 First of all, not everyone can invest for their children because the budget will not allow for this.
-I am just explaining how the Cashflow Cop family does things.
+As a family, we are very fortunate to be high earners, so I am just explaining how the Cashflow Cop family does things.
 As always, do your own research.

 We invest £25 per month into his JISA into the Vanguard Life Strategy 100% Accumulation index fund (LS100).